xieweiAlex/English_Learning/words/2024/words-Sep-24.md

 [Week 2](#week-2)| [Week 1](#week-1) |

+Should you take your work laptop, you must use VPN at every login.

 I believe we can **dispense with** the bedding, your grace.
 I'm sure Tyrion did not mean to threaten the king.
 Can we **dispense with** the formalities?